How to make Word documents accessible

 Bookmarks

-While not a requirement, consider adding bookmarks to give people a quick way to navigate to important information in your document content.
+While not a requirement, bookmarks can give people a quick way to navigate to important information in your document.

-Bookmarks are a helpful addition to headings, but should not replace them.
+Bookmarks are a helpful addition to headings, but they should not replace headings.
+Headings are the primary way to understand and navigate a document’s structure.

-We recommend adding bookmarks to Word documents over 4 pages.
-Some accessibility checkers will flag documents over 21 pages without bookmarks.
+It is best practice to add bookmarks in Word documents over four pages.
+Some accessibility checkers may flag documents over 21 pages if bookmarks are missing.

-When exporting a Word document to PDF that has both heading styles and bookmarks, choose headings for your PDF bookmarks.
-Headings are better for overall PDF navigation compared to bookmarks because they more easily show document structure.
+When exporting a Word document to PDF that has both headings and bookmarks, choose headings for the PDF bookmarks.
+Headings provide better overall navigation and more clearly show the document structure.

 Read how to export a Word document to a PDF